SimmonsRitchie/ddap_scraper/readme.md

 ### Pa.
 DDAP inspection scraper

-Python script built with Scrapy to download inspections from Pa.
+Python script built with Scrapy to scrape inspections from Pa.
 Department of Drug and Alcohol Programs website.

 #### Requirements